 Pandas also named as big bear cat in Chinese, is one of the most amazing animals on the face of the earth.
 With absolute cuteness and adorability, the Panda is the most endearing wildlife across the globe today.

 Giant pandas are given the name based on their exceptionally massive girth compared to other bears.
 Panda possesses a characteristic white and black hue, providing a camouflaging feature under its natural habitat.

-As a stellar attracted animal species, pandas have amazingly exciting specifics that make it the most magnificent treasured animal of all times.
-We will explore the top 31 fun facts about pandas in this article.
+As a stellar-attracted animal species, pandas have fascinating specifics that make them the most magnificent treasured animal of all time.
+We will explore the top 31 fun facts about pandas on this page.

 Table of Contents